rwaldron/tc39-notes/es8/2017-03/mar-22.md

 YK: What is the syntactic difference between things that are data-like—

-AWB: that dimension is a syntactic dimension; whether it's a binding list or a standlone single declaration.
+AWB: That dimension is a syntactic dimension; whether it's a binding list or a standlone single declaration.

-MM: and you can't declare an accessor method as part of a binding list.
+MM: And you can't declare an accessor method as part of a binding list.

 AWB: There's actually a pull request that Mark hasn't accepted yet, the paragraph on constructors is kind of bogus.
 Has a whole file of examples taken from some of the existing proposals recast.